MyPublicGitHubAcct/CICDExample/README.md

 This project makes a simple HelloWorld command line program that returns a life affirming message.
 Github Actions are used to build and test the project each time changes are made to files.
 The Catch2 testing framework is used to provide automated testing ability.

-## CI / CD
+## CI / CD Overview

 CI/CD can confuse people.
-When it is talked about, CI is always intended to refer to Continuous Integration.
-Confusingly CD can mean either Continuous Delivery or Continuous Deployment, but it often means both.
+When it is talked about, CI is always intended to refer to *Continuous Integration*.
+Confusingly CD can mean either *Continuous Delivery* or *Continuous Deployment*, but it often means both.
+More confusingly, CD is sometimes thought of as part of CI.

 * **Continuous Integration** is a process performed to ensure that code is regularly built, tested, and that changes are merged to a shared repository.